symbiote/silverstripe-advancedworkflow/README.md

 	    extensions:
 	        - AdvancedWorkflowExtension

+We strongly recommend also setting the `NotifyUsersWorkflowAction` configuration parameter `whitelist_template_variables` to true on new projects.
+This configuration will achieve this:

+	:::yml
+	NotifyUsersWorkflowAction:
+	    whitelist_template_variables: true

+See the Security section below for more details.

 ## Concept

 In its most basic sense, workflow means that new content or changes to existing content, need to go through an approval process before they're able to be